OSInside/kiwi/doc/source/image_description/elements.rst

   to `true` or when the attribute is not specified, {kiwi} makes a volume the default volume.
 This can be either `/`,  the configured root subvolume, or the configured root snapshot.
-Consequently, the entry created for the rootfs in the `/etc/fstab` file, will not contain any specific volume definition.
-In case a `false` value is provided, kiwi does not set any default volume which means that the entry for the rootfs in the `/etc/fstab` file requires a volume definition that is placed by {kiwi} as a `subvol=` parameter in the respective fstab field entry.
+Consequently, the entry created for the rootfs in the `/etc/fstab` file will not contain any specific volume definition.
+If the attribute is set to `false`, {kiwi} does not set any default volume, which means that the entry for the rootfs in the `/etc/fstab` file requires a volume definition that is placed by {kiwi} as a `subvol=` parameter in the respective fstab field entry.
 In addition, the parameter `rootflags=subvol=` is added to the kernel commandline so that early initrd code can detect the rootfs volume.

 btrfs_root_is_subvolume="true|false":
-  Tell kiwi to create a root volume to host (/) inside.
+  Instructs {kiwi} to create a root volume to host (/) inside.
-  The name of this subvolume is by default set to: `@`.
+  The name of the subvolume is by default set to: `@`.
-  The name of the subvolume can be changed via a volume entry of the form:
+  The name of the subvolume can be changed via a volume entry as follows:

   .. code:: xml